CoolProp/CoolProp/Web/develop/buildbot.rst

 Some parts of the documentation are quite involved.
 That is why we decided not to rebuild the whole documentation after every commit.
-There is a special python script that runs a day and performs the most expensive jobs during documentation rebuild.
+There is a special python script that runs once a day and performs the most expensive jobs during documentation rebuild.
 This covers the generation of validation figures for all fluids and the fitting reports for the incompressible fluids.